NPB Bullpen Management Evolution - From Winning Patterns to Ultimate Specialization

 Data Analytics and Pitcher Health

-Modern bullpen management integrates tracking data for optimal matchups and strict health protocols.
+Bullpen management in the 2020s integrates tracking data for optimal matchups and strict health protocols.
 Data-forward teams like SoftBank and DeNA reference real-time analytics during games.
 Consecutive-appearance limits have tightened from the former norm of 3-4 straight days to mandatory rest after two appearances.
 With Tommy John surgeries increasing, pitch count and rest interval management has become critical medical staff responsibility.
 Bullpen management has evolved from purely tactical to balancing winning with pitcher preservation.